How to Crop an Image on the Android Tablet

 You can drag the rectangle around to choose which part of the image to crop.
 Drag an edge of the rectangle to resize the left and right or top and bottom sides.
 Or drag a corner of the rectangle to change the rectangle’s size proportionally.

-Some versions of the Galley app may display a tool palette when you’re prompted to crop an image.
+Some versions of the Gallery app may display a tool palette when you’re prompted to crop an image.
 Don’t mess with the palette!
 Just crop the image.

 If you screw up cropping, cancel the operation and start over: Touch the Cancel button or the Back icon.

-Touch the OK or Apply Crop button when you’re done cropping.
+Touch the Done or Save button when you’re done cropping.

 Only the portion of the image within the colored rectangle is saved; the rest is discarded.